cem256/modular_localization/README.md

 # Modular Localization
-Demonstrates implementing independent localizations for each module.
+Demonstrates the implementation of independent localizations for each module.

 ## Why Use Modular Localization?